-Leg Length Discrepancy Sandals: How I Got Them
+Leg Length Discrepancy Flip Flops: How I Got Them

 I have a 2 cm structural leg length discrepancy (LLD), so finding shoes that keep me comfortable has been difficult.
 I predominantly wear sneakers and boots in order to have enough space to include a lift under my right (shorter) leg.